siqirua/tp/docs/UserGuide.md

 Example: `findScore g/T02 c/midterm` lists all midterm scores in tutorial group T02.
 The graded component and student list will be emptied.

 ## Sort Commands
-Sort the lists by a given criteria.
+Sorts the lists by a given criteria.

 ### Sorting students: `sortStu`

-Sorts students' data by the given criteria.
+Sorts student data by the given criteria.

 Format: `sortStu [o/SORTING_ORDER] [r/REVERSE_ORDER]`

-* The sorting order keyword must be one of the acceptable description given below: <br>
+* The sorting order keyword must be one of the acceptable description provided below: <br>

 | Accepted keywords                  | Field to be sorted | Description                                         |
 |------------------------------------|--------------------|-----------------------------------------------------|